Azure-Samples/communication-services-javascript-quickstarts/ui-library-filesharing-chat-composite/README.md

 # Azure Communication Services application with file sharing

-This is a complete sample showcasing integration of [file sharing][file-sharing-quickstart] feature into an [Azure Communication Services][docs-root] powered [React] application.
+This is a complete sample showcasing integration of file sharing feature into an [Azure Communication Services][docs-root] powered [React] application.

 For a step-by-step guide to building this sample yourself, see the associated tutorial at MSDN.